Build Back Better Award Fuels North Carolina’s Life Sciences Manufacturing Talent Pipeline

 NC Life Sciences Apprenticeship Consortium

 The North Carolina Life Sciences Apprenticeship Consortium brings together industry members and community college partners to increase access to life sciences manufacturing training and apprenticeships.
-The program will pay for 220 North Carolinians to take the BioWork certificate program at a local community college.
-Those who complete the BioWork pre-apprenticeships will qualify for apprenticeships and other career opportunities at leading life sciences manufacturing companies to gain on-the-job training.
+The program is paying for 220 North Carolinians to take the BioWork certificate program at a local community college.
+Those who complete BioWork will qualify for apprenticeships and other career opportunities at leading life sciences manufacturing companies to gain on-the-job training.

-The Manufacturing Prep Program will enable 96 high school seniors in Pitt County North Carolina to complete a free two-day industry-developed pharmaceutical manufacturing training program.
+The Manufacturing Prep - NCGrads2Work program is enabling 96 high school seniors in Pitt County North Carolina to complete a free, two-day, industry-developed pharmaceutical manufacturing training program.
 Students are also eligible for free tutoring to help them pass the prerequisite National Career Readiness Certificate as needed.

-Students who complete the two-day training at the North Carolina Pharmaceutical Services Network at Pitt Community College are awarded the Pharma Expedited Training Solutions certification and are guaranteed an interview with major life sciences manufacturing employers in the region.
+Students who complete the two-day training at the North Carolina Pharmaceutical Services Network at Pitt Community College are awarded the Pharma Expedited Training Solutions certification and are guaranteed an interview with major life sciences manufacturing employers, such as Catalent and Thermo Fisher Scientific.

-Made in Durham’s Building Up Local Life Sciences (BULLS) initiative is expanding to increase awareness of and access to life sciences manufacturing opportunities for 100+ Durham County residents from underserved populations.
-Program participants receive a $10,000 life stipend and wraparound support services to enable participation in the BioWork training certificate program at Durham Technical Community College.
+Made in Durham’s BULLS initiative is expanding awareness of and access to life sciences manufacturing opportunities for Durham County residents from underserved populations.
+Participants receive up to a $10,000 life stipend and wraparound support services to enable participation in the BioWork training certificate program at Durham Technical Community College, and employment opportunities at leading life sciences manufacturing companies in the Triangle region.

 A coalition of 10 community colleges, led by the North Carolina Community College System, is expanding entry-level life sciences manufacturing training, including the BioWork certificate program.
 Expanded outreach to underserved communities will attract more diverse students to these programs.
 The BioWork certificate program is a 136-hour course that teaches foundational skills to begin a career as a process technician in life sciences manufacturing.